Illinois LGBTQIA+ Resource Hub

 General Resources

-Guide for navigating existing legal protections for transgender people
+Guide to existing legal protections for transgender people:

 How to file a charge/claim of discrimination with Illinois Department of Human Rights:

-How to file a complaint of civil rights violation with Illinois Attorney General's Office:
+How to file a complaint of a civil rights violation with the Illinois Attorney General's Office:

 Information about reporting and stopping hate crimes in Illinois: